Dr Fani Deligianni

 She is part of the Information, Data & Analysis Section (IDA) section.

-Fani Deligianni is the lead of the digital healthcare theme at the School of Computing Science.
+Fani Deligianni is the lead of the Computing Technologies for Healthcare theme at the School of Computing Science.
 Her interests include:

 - Medical image computing